200WordRPG/200wordrpg.github.io/downloads.md

 ## 2016 Challenge

-Originally sold for charity, the PDF can be **[downloaded here](https://drive.google.com/file/d/0B80n8S8QrXvYdjZ1TjdYa2ZZcFk/view?usp=sharing)** for free!
+[Matt Widmann](https://about.me/mattwidmann) collected the entries into a PDF originally sold for charity.
+Now the PDF can be **[downloaded here](https://drive.google.com/file/d/0B80n8S8QrXvYdjZ1TjdYa2ZZcFk/view?usp=sharing)** for free!

 ## 2015 Challenge